 Old Town Square is a great spot to start sightseeing and to relax after long walks.
 It often hosts street performances.
 I recommend spending some time here to enjoy the atmosphere.

-Prague Castle (Pražský hrad) complex is the most historically significant monument in the Czech Republic.
+Prague Castle (Pražský hrad) complex is one of the best Czech castles to visit and the most historically significant monument in the Czech Republic.
 Founded in 880 AD, the Prague Castle is believed to be the largest castle complex in the world and is included in the UNESCO World Heritage List.

 It is located in the Castle District (Hradčany) and sits on a hill overlooking the city and Lesser Town.
 The castle complex consists of numerous historic buildings, including the presidential residence, art galleries and St. Vitus Cathedral.